Parental Leave Allowance for B.C. Government Employees

-Parental leave allowance supplements the amount you receive from employment insurance (EI) for the duration of your parental leave.
+Parental leave allowance supplements the amount you receive from Employment Insurance (EI) during your parental leave.

-You are eligible for the allowance if you are receiving EI benefits and are
+You're eligible if you're receiving EI benefits and are the following:

-- An auxiliary employee who is eligible for benefits under your collective agreement or term and conditions of employment
+- An auxiliary employee eligible for benefits under your Collective Agreement or Terms and Conditions of Employment.

-Parental leave can begin any time within the 52 weeks following the birth or adoption.
-However, employment insurance and parental allowance benefits end 52 weeks after the birth.
+Parental leave can begin any time within the 52 weeks for the standard parental leave or 78 weeks for the extended parental leave following the birth or adoption.
+However, EI and parental allowance benefits end 52 weeks for standard parental leave or 78 weeks for extended parental leave after the birth.

 Benefit Waiting Period Allowance

 EI requires a one-week benefit waiting period between the time you apply for parental leave with EI and the time they process your first payment.
-If you are sharing parental leave and your partner has already served the benefit waiting period, there is no additional waiting period.
+There's no additional waiting period if you're sharing parental leave and your partner has already served the benefit waiting period.

-If you qualify for parental allowance and are required to serve the waiting period, we provide an allowance of 85 percent of your basic pay for the waiting period.
+If you qualify for parental allowance and are required to serve the waiting period, we provide an allowance of 85% of your basic pay for the waiting period.

 Salary Used to Calculate the Allowance

-The allowance is calculated on an your base position and may increase with certain wage increases that occur during your leave.
-Check your collective agreement to find out what increases apply.
+The allowance is calculated according to your base position.
+If the position’s wage goes up during your leave, the allowance will increase.
+Check your Collective Agreement to find out what increases apply.

-If you are on a temporary appointment at the time of your leave, you'll receive an allowance calculated on the salary stated in your temporary appointment letter.
-If your temporary appointment is scheduled to end part way through your leave, the allowance is recalculated using the basic pay amount for your base position for the remainder of your leave.
+If you're on a temporary appointment (TA) at the time of your leave, you'll receive an allowance calculated on the salary stated in your temporary appointment letter.
+If your temporary appointment is scheduled to end during your leave, the allowance is recalculated using the basic pay amount for your base position for the rest of your leave.